cbess/inventory-checkin/README.md

 The defaults can be changed in the admin: `http://localhost:7777/admin`.

+### Usage Scenario

+This web app will allow you to setup users which are either, admin or only authenticated.
+However, the system works with three user types: admin, authenticated, and anonymous.

+Typical scenario (setup):

+CO/I = Check Out and In

+1. Login as the admin.
+1. Update the admin user credentials (if needed).
+1. Import/create persons that can co/i inventory items.
+1. Add groups and inventory items to the groups.
+1. Create an authenticated (non-admin) user for the kiosks/tablets.
+This will allow the user to co/i inventory items, but no access is given to the admin panel.
+1. Login using the kiosk credentials on the desired device.
+    - Go to `/inventory`.
+    - All other users can then co/i items from that device.
+1. Anonymous users can now view the co/i status of the items in the inventory.
+    - Go to `/inventory`.
+    - It is a readonly view of the inventory, that auto-refreshes.

 #### Deployment Notes

 Under some circumstances, due to a multi-threading bug, the server may terminate unexpectedly.
 As a work around, you can use [supervisord](http://supervisord.org/index.html).